-The 'tall timber' in any rugby side, the locks are burdened with the task of winning ball at lineout time and at kickoffs.
-While height is a pre-requisitie these players must also be strong, agile and co-ordinated, with sound ball skills and the ability to make an impact in the contact area.
+The 'tall timber' in any rugby side, the locks are burdened with the task of winning the ball at lineout time and kickoffs.
+While height is a pre-requisite these players must also be strong, agile and coordinated, with sound ball skills and the ability to make an impact in the contact area.

 Best Boots For Locks

 Easily breaking into any list of forward boots, the Adidas Kakari Z.0 SG covers pretty much any demands you might have from a rugby boot if you are a tight five player.

 Asics integrates a multitude of technologies to make the Lethal Testimonial one of the most comfortable boots from scrum players.
 It uses its GEL technology for a shock-absorbing cushioning and Flytefoam midsole for a sprint-boosting energy return, all of which are complement by the 10mm Heel Gradient raise.

 The Mizuno Waitangi PS brings in a different approach to the concept of soft yet durable upper for a forward boot with its use of a synthetic Primeskin upper.
 The boot has a standard 8 metal stud configuration and has a graded Pebax soleplate, shedding as much weight as possible but still giving the forward player the traction that he deserves.